Gutek8134/AID-dice-rolling/README.md

 If you use skillcheck on a dead character, they are tested as if all of their stats were <br>5 levels lower (adjustable by `!setstate`).<br>
 Can be also turned off in the code.

+## !addItem

+Syntax: `!addItem(name, slot, stat = value, stat2=value, stat3 = value, ..., statN=value[, target, character])`

+Creates an item with given bonuses.

+Target (optional) - can be either `inventory` or `equip`.
+When unspecified item will be simply created, `inventory` will put it into party's inventory, and `equip` will instantly equip it on specified character.

+Character (must be given when target is set to `equip`) - specifies which character will equip the item.

+If a character has something in the slot, the item will be unequipped to inventory.

+## !gainItem

+Syntax: `!gainItem(name[, character])`

+Puts a previously created item in inventory, or a character equips it when `character` is specified.

+If a character has something in the slot, the item will be unequipped to inventory.

+## !equip

+Syntax: `!equip(character, items)`

+Character equips items from inventory.

+If a character has something in the slot, the item will be unequipped to inventory.

+## !unequip

+Syntax: `!unequip(character, slots)`

+Puts items from slots into inventory.

+## !showInventory

+Syntax: `!showInventory()`

+Shows inventory's contents.

 ## !attack